 10. “What if I don’t like it and regret my decision?”

-Lastly, a big fear people have, is they won’t actually like it abroad.
+Lastly, a big fear people have is they won’t actually like it abroad.
 Here’s the thing- you might not.
 But that’s nothing to fear.
-Realizing things you don’t like it even more important when getting to know yourself as realizing things you do like.
+Realizing things you don’t like is even more important when getting to know yourself as realizing things you do like.

-There’s no shame in that.
-Choose a new location, apply for different jobs or head back to your home country with your head held high knowing you gave it a good shot and really put yourself out of your comfort zone.
+There’s no shame trying again.
+Choose a new location, apply for different jobs, or head back to your home country with your head held high knowing you gave it a good shot and really put yourself out of your comfort zone.

 The only thing I really recommend though is before you decide you don’t like it, give it an honest shot.
 Cultural shock is real and moving abroad, especially solo, can be lonely.
 You’ll need to put yourself out there and you’ll most likely have a lot more awkward encounters than you’re use to.
 Give yourself a few months to adjust before making any snap judgements.